JA Armentières

 Jeunesse Athletique Armentières is a French football team founded in 1911.
 They are based in Armentières, France and are playing in the Championnat de France Amateurs 2 Group A, the fifth tier in the French football league system.
 They play at the Stade Léo Lagrange in Armentières.

-From 1996–2001, the club played at the fourth level of French football, the Championnat de France Amateurs but were relegated after finishing 16th in their group.
+From 1996 to 2001, the club played at the fourth level of French football, the Championnat de France Amateurs but were relegated after finishing 16th in their group.